team-foxploit/FoxLearn/README.md

 # Install dependencies for server
 npm install

-# Install dependencies for client
-npm run client-install

-# Run the client & server with concurrently
+# Run the development model
 npm run dev

-# Run the Express server only
+# Run the serve model
-npm run server
+npm start

-# Run the React client only
+# Run the Production version
-npm run client
+npm run build

-# Server runs on http://localhost:5000 and client on http://localhost:3000
+# The API runs on https://foxlearn-api.herokuapp.com/api/ and,
-# Api for users runs on http://localhost:5000/api/users and client on http://localhost:3000
+# The client application will runs on http://localhost:3000
 ```

 ## App Info